-How Can Goals and Concerns Help with the Process?
+How Can Identifying Your Goals Help with the Divorce Process?

 Very often, divorces start with positions such as “I want the house” or “I want 50% of parenting time”.
 These positions can become entrenched and create conflict.
 One way to manage this process is to step back and look closely at what’s driving these positions.
 For example, wanting to keep a house may really be about your goal of wanting to keep your kids in the same school system.
 Wanting 50% of the parenting time may be about your worry of losing time with your kids.
 Once you figure out what really matters, you have more room to be flexible and creative.
 Goals and concerns allow you to think about what really matters to you.
 This gives you the opportunity to let go of the rigid definitions of how to get there.

 Why Identifying Your Goals Matters